 Lifeskills Mathematics (A grade)

-GCSE (5 or B) in English language or English literature, and one GCSE (5 or B) from the following:
+GCSE (5) in English language or English literature, and one GCSE (5) from the following:

 St Andrews students must meet with their Adviser of Studies at the beginning of Semester 1 in September to complete advising – a compulsory part of the matriculation process.
 After module choices have been decided, a timetable will be allocated indicating the dates and times of classes.